StudyFrenchSpanish

 C) Korean Classes at King Sejong Institutes

-As of June 2018, there were 174 King Sejong Institutes in 57 countries.
+As of June 2018, 174 King Sejong Institutes were in 57 countries.

-Experienced & certified Korean teachers conduct the Korean classes at King Sejong Institutes in India to ensure a real learning experience.
+Experienced & certified Korean teachers conduct Korean classes at King Sejong Institutes in India to ensure a real learning experience.

 King Sejong Institutes in India